 Bergen - for cruise ship guests

-In addition to Bryggen, all other city attractions are within walking distance of the cruise ship.
-We report on the attractions of Bergen at Bergen sights .
-By the way: In 2017 the readers of the travel magazine “Condé Nast Traveler” voted Bergen one of the “best cities in Europe”.
+Besides Bryggen, all other city attractions are within walking distance from the two cruise piers, Jekteviks Terminal and Skolten Kaj.
+The Jekteviks terminal is within sight of the Hurtigruten terminal.
+The hop-on hop-off buses and taxis wait for passengers at both locations.
+At Jekteviks Terminal we also saw transport options for people with restricted mobility.
+We report about the attractions of Bergen under Bergen sights.
+By the way: In 2017, the readers of the travel magazine "Condé Nast Traveler" voted Bergen one of the "best cities in Europe".